The future of career education is here.

 National WBL expansion

-The U.S.’s Perkins V federal legislation provides $1.3 billion a year for career and technical education (CTE).
+The U.S.’s Perkins V federal legislation provides nearly $1.3 billion a year for career and technical education (CTE).
 Congress is requiring states to have WBL in their plans and goes well beyond career days and includes internships, mentorships, apprenticeships, job shadowing, field trips to visit workplaces, and having employers from the community come into schools as speakers.
 Why?
 Here are some statistics from ACTE:

 - Taking one CTE class for every two academic classes minimizes the risk of students dropping out of high school.